-Nestled in the magnificent Snoqualmie Pass region of Washington State, Navaho Peak is a breathtaking hike.
-Any outdoor enthusiast seeking an unforgettable hiking adventure will find that Navaho Peak offers awe-inspiring alpine vistas, seas of wildflower meadows, and an exhilarating (and exhausting) journey through the heart of the Cascade Mountains.
+Located in the magnificent Snoqualmie Pass region of Washington State, Navaho Peak is a breathtaking hike.
+Any outdoor enthusiast seeking an unforgettable hiking adventure will find that Navaho Peak offers awe-inspiring alpine vistas, seas of wildflower meadows, and an exhilarating (and exhausting) journey through the Cascade Mountains.

 Table of Contents